jfdaniel77/zeroleak-devtools/README.md

 It is designed for security-conscious developers who need a fast, local alternative to web-based inspector tools.
 The app runs entirely from `index.html`/`zeroleak-devtools.html`, with no backend, no network traffic, and no persistent storage.

-## Repository name suggestion

-- `zeroleak-devtools`

-## Repository description suggestion

-Offline browser developer toolbox for sensitive auth, payload, and format tools.
-No network, no storage, no telemetry.

 ## Why this exists

 Developers often need to inspect, transform, or validate sensitive data such as JWTs, JSON, YAML, GraphQL, and auth headers.
 Many existing tools are web-based and can raise privacy concerns.